s3rdl/lora-relay-menu-control/README.md

 This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+You are free to use, modify, and redistribute this project under the terms of the GPL-3.0 license.

+### Dual Licensing / Commercial Use

-Commercial use is permitted **only under a separate commercial license**.
+Commercial use of this project **requires a separate commercial license**.

-If you are interested in using this project in a commercial product or service, please contact the author to obtain a commercial license.
+If you intend to use this software in a commercial product, service, or closed-source environment, please contact the author to obtain a commercial license.

+This dual-licensing model ensures that the project remains open and free for the community, while allowing fair commercial use under separate terms.

 ## Credits and Attribution

-This project was inspired by the work of **VolosR** and the project [loraRealySwitch](https://github.com/VolosR/loraRealySwitch).
+This project is inspired by the work of **VolosR** and the project

-The overall idea, visual concepts, and UI inspiration originated from this work and were independently reimplemented and extended in this project.
+[loraRealySwitch](https://github.com/VolosR/loraRealySwitch).

+The original project provided the initial idea, visual concepts, and general approach for a LoRa-based relay controller with OLED UI.

+Parts of this project were **independently reimplemented and significantly extended**, including:

+- bi-directional state synchronization
+- auto-off logic
+- timed relay sequences
+- Web UI with WiFi configuration and Captive Portal
+- system status LEDs and monitoring
+- improved UI logic and robustness

+### Fonts (`myFonts.h`)

-The file `myFonts.h` originates from the same source.
-No license information was provided in the original repository.
+The file `myFonts.h` originates from the original **VolosR** project and is used in this repository with the **explicit permission of the original author**.

-It is included here with full attribution to the original author.
+Full credit for the font definitions and original inclusion goes to **VolosR**.

-If the original author requests changes regarding attribution or licensing, this repository will be updated accordingly.
+If future licensing or attribution requirements arise, this repository will be updated accordingly.